Unit 9: History of Life

 - Complex life developed through unguided, random mutations acted upon by natural selection (this is called Neo-Darwinism, or The Modern Synthesis)

 - A distant civilization on another planet seeded life here, either accidently or on purpose.
-Or - the necessary molecules came in on meteorites, and then caused life.
-(Panspermia)
+Or the necessary molecules came in on meteorites, and then caused life. (these views are called Panspermia)

 - God set everything in motion a long time ago, and evolution did the rest (this is called Theistic Evolution)